octokit/octokit.js/README.md

     // headers: {
     //     "cookie": "blahblah"
     // },
-    user: "kaizensoze"
+    user: "defunkt"
 }, function(err, res) {
     console.log(JSON.stringify(res));
 });
 ```

-First the _GitHubApi_ class is imported from the _node-github_ module.
+First the `GitHubApi` class is imported from the `node-github` module.
 This class provides
 access to all of GitHub's APIs (e.g. user, issues or repo APIs).
-The _getFollowingFromUser_
+The `getFollowingFromUser`
 method lists all followers of a given GitHub user.
 Is is part of the user API.
 It
 takes the user name as first argument and a callback as last argument.
 Once the
 follower list is returned from the server, the callback is called.